Table of Contents

 We recently installed a Dometic Elite SlideTopper EZ and couldn’t be happier.
 The slide out awning fabric is made from a heavy duty durable material that is either white vinyl or black.
 We went with the black to match the colors on our RV slide.

 It is very easy to install and using it is even easier as you don’t have to do anything to protect your RV from various weather conditions.
 As your slide out goes out, so does the slide topper, so it’s a piece of cake.

 Benefits of a Slide Topper

 The main benefit is to protect the top of the slide out from harmful debris like leaves and sticks that can fall onto the slide out roof.
-This debris can cause damage when falling, so having the slide out awning as an extra layer of protection definitely adds peace of mind.
+This debris can cause damage when falling.
+Having the slide out awning as an extra layer of protection definitely adds peace of mind.

-The slide toppers are situated so that there is a slight angle from where the topper is secured to the side wall of your RV, down to the end of the slide out, so any bigger things like acorns or pinecones will typically roll right off and a heavy rainfall will stream right off of it.
+The slide toppers are situated so that there is a slight angle from where the topper is secured to the side wall of your RV, down to the end of the slide out.
+Any bigger things like acorns or pinecones will typically roll right off and a heavy rainfall will stream right off of it.

 Without a slide topper any of that remaining debris, like leaves, will remain on the slide out roof unless you get up on the roof of your camper or motorhome to sweep it off.
-This isn’t the easiest thing to do and very easy to forget to do, so once you start bringing the slide out in, all of that water and anything else that found its way on top of the slide out will come in as well.
+This isn’t the easiest thing to do and very easy to forget.
+Once you start bringing the slide out in, all of that water and anything else that found its way on top of the slide out will come in as well.

 Slide toppers also protect from sun damage to the roof of the slide out.
 The sun can do some major damage to fiberglass and rubber roofs, so having the slide topper protect the slide out roof is a major plus.